jsdf/goose64/README.md

 ## regenerate n64 header files for sprites
 if you update any texture files:

-make sure you have pillow installed
+make sure you have python and pillow installed

 ```bash
 pip install pillow